 Hermione watched as Cho weaved across the pitch high above them, figure tense, apparently aware of the importance of finding the Snitch at the exact right moment.
 And then she was diving, a blue blur hurtling towards the ground.

 The Ravenclaw stands erupted into cheers, seemingly unaware that if she caught the Snitch now they would still lose.
 Gryffindors groaned.
 Ginny was lower and on the opposite side.
 She was too far to ever catch up to Cho.

 “That’s a dangerous maneuver.
 I hope she’s being careful,” Luna said.
 “Oh but wait!
 It looks like Ginny Weasley is speeding in the opposite direction.”

 The crowd cried out in shock.
 Instead of darting after Cho, Ginny had flown straight up in the opposite direction.
 There was a flash of gold floating where Cho had previously been hovering, the Snitch.
-It had been a failed fake-out attempt by Cho.
+It had been a failed feint by Cho.
 The Ravenclaw Beaters pelted towards Ginny, swinging their bats at Bludgers, desperately trying to send her off course.
 But it was too late.
 She leveled her broom, hand held high in the air, the Snitch in her hand.